kylan-konopaski-snhu/kylan-konopaski-snhu.github.io/artifact.md

 # Contact Managment System

 ## Overview
 This artifact was first created in CS320 about a year ago.
 The original code was very simple and was only usable through unit tests.
+You could add, update, and delete contacts in the unit tests, but no data was saved.
 I chose to use this artifact for all of my enhancements because there was a lot of room for improvement.
 These enhancements demonstrate the evolution of my contact management system in software design, algorithms, and databases, and it shows how each enhancement was built off of the previous one.

 ---